evilpete/flipper_toolbox/README.md

 Will split signal into retransmition samples and plot separately (see code for other options)

-sampled/recorded IR file can be downloaded from the directory `/ext/infrared/` on the flipper
+sampled/recorded `.ir` file can be downloaded from the directory `/ext/infrared/` on the flipperZero

 </details>